Killington Lake services

 To take advantage of the views available at this location, this became one of the first sites where the amenity building was built as far away from the motorway as possible - something which is now similar to the standard practice.
 There was a lot of buzz around the location, which was expected to create the most beautiful service area in the country.

 Howard V Lobb & Partners designed a small building which was positioned close to the forecourt (near where the hotel is today), overlooking the lake, with a walkway back to the car park.
-This amenity building was built out of local stone, with large windows and a café themed a mountain hut with Alpine-themed décor.
+This amenity building was designed to look like "a traditional Lake District farmstead", with yellow grey limestone walls and Westmorland green slate on the roof.
+Inside the café had large windows and was themed like a mountain hut with Alpine décor.
 An open section of the restaurant was reserved for a future picnic area, which "took full advantage of the site".

 Bev Nutt, Bartlett School of Architecture, 1974

 The opening documents were signed on 30 March 1972, over a year after the motorway had already opened.
-The building was immediately criticised for being too small and offering few facilities.
+An opening ceremony was held on 17 May 1972, during which BP commented that the building may be too small and may have to be expanded very soon.
+Parking was provided for 64 cars and 13 HGVs.

 Egon Ronay rated the building as "poor" in his 1977 visit.
 He said it was pleasant to sit in, but "really very small", "painfully inadequate", "cramped", and its menu suffered from "such a lack of imagination".
 A 1978 government review described the services as "cheap, small and scruffy".